-All new pupils are offered a screening assessment in their first term to identify any area that may impact upon their learning across the curriculum and in their daily and social lives.
-The outcome of the screening is shared with staff and parents to determine the best way forward and to enable the therapists to learn from the parents about the developmental history of the child and any provision previously offered.
+All new pupils are offered assessment in both therapies which is subject to parental/guardian consent.
+Therapists endeavour to complete assessments during a student’s first term at Shapwick in order to identify any area that may impact upon their learning across the curriculum and in their daily and social lives.
+The outcome of the assessment is shared with parents and staff.
+If either therapy is recommended on the outcome of the assessments, this will be discussed with parents/guardians, and consent to treatment sought, before therapy commences.
+This helps to determine the best way forward and to enable the therapists to learn from parents about the developmental history of the child and any previous therapeutic input / provision previously offered.

-Some pupils join Shapwick with the provision of one or both therapies identified in a Educational and Health Care Plan (EHCP) previously known as a Statement of Special Educational Need and begin therapy as soon as the required consent forms have been signed.
-If therapy is agreed, it is provided on a weekly timetabled basis, with an appointment card system to assist the pupils in remembering to attend.
-Each child is allocated one named therapist, with whom they remain throughout their time at Shapwick.
+Some pupils join Shapwick with the provision of one or both therapies identified in a Educational and Health Care Plan (EHCP) previously known as a Statement of Special Educational Need.
+If this is the case, students will begin therapy as soon as the required consent forms from parent/guardian and Local Authority, have been signed.
+Once therapy is agreed, it is provided on a weekly timetabled basis, which therapists discuss with both students and staff.
+Therapists will then ensure that any sessions are marked on the student’s timetable.
+Each child is allocated a named therapist and every effort is made to maintain the same therapist throughout their time at Shapwick.
 All therapy incurs an additional termly cost, as outlined in the fees section of the website.
-Many children visit the Therapy Team weekly, so pupils no longer feel different as these appointments are a natural part of Shapwick life.
+Many students visit the Therapy Team weekly and this is part of Shapwick life.

-Termly targets are drawn up jointly by each therapist and the pupils on the caseload to ensure a good focus to the work which will be done.
-These are reviewed the next term and assist in the setting of the new targets.
+Termly targets are set jointly by each therapist and the pupil to ensure a good focus to the work which will be done.
+These are added to the pupil’s Individual Education Plan (IEP) and are reviewed each term.

 The therapy sessions are undertaken in designated therapy rooms.

-As spoken communication will often be pupils preferred means of communicating the therapists focus on educating pupils to ensure that their ability to speak and engage in social interchange is as well developed as possible.
-The department provides a Social Communications Group for Years 7 to 9, in which the many and varied ways we take in, process and express ideas are discussed and time is spent looking at useful strategies for negotiation, reasoning, building and maintaining relationships, developing self-awareness and a range of both verbal and non-verbal skills.
-In Year 9 the Social Communications Group becomes part of the Carousel programme in which pupils undertake activities centred on a particular skill for about half a term at a time before moving on to another one; as part of this programme the OTs provide a handwriting course.
+As spoken communication will often be pupils preferred means of communicating, the therapists focus on educating pupils to ensure that their ability to speak and engage in social interchange is as well developed as possible.
+The department provides a Social Communications Group for Years 4-9, in which the many and varied ways we take in, process, and express ideas are discussed and time is spent looking at useful strategies for negotiation, reasoning, building and maintaining relationships and developing self-awareness together with a range of both verbal and non-verbal skills.